Energy-Control-no/fleet-flows-autoinstaller/README.md

 ## Logging

-> All the errors during installation will be logged under `logs/Errorlogged.txt` which will reside exactly where the executable is.
+> All the errors during installation will be logged under `Errorlogged.txt` which will reside exactly where the executable is.

+## Pre-requisites
+> apt install ca-certificates -y
+> apt install tzdata